openxla/stablehlo/rfcs/20231005-hybrid-quantization.md

 computations.

-* `hybrid_dequantize_then_op` is used to specify weight-only quantization for hybrid op which accepts lhs in float and rhs in quantized types.
+* `hybrid_dequantize_then_op` is used to specify weight-only quantization for hybrid op which accepts lhs in floating-point and rhs in quantized types.
 It dequantizes quantized inputs into their expressed types and performs computation in float.
 Element type of float lhs tensor and expressed type of quantized rhs tensor should be identical.

 ```python
 def hybrid_dequantize_then_op(op, *inputs):